-Alternatives to Prednisone for Cats
+Alternatives To Prednisone For Cats

 Prednisone is used for cats for a variety of reasons, helping with allergies, cancer and autoimmune diseases.
 Though it's generally safe when used in the short-term, this corticosteroid carries potential side effects.
 If you're looking for an alternative to prednisone, natural remedies such as acupuncture or homeopathic treatments may be options.